PhantomGamers/SFP/README.md

 To find steam page titles to match against, make sure Steam is running with `cef-enable-debugging` and then visit <http://localhost:8080> in your web browser.

+### Using System Accent Color

+When the user has the UseAppTheme setting enabled, SFP passes the System Accent Color to Steam via CSS variables.

+You can use these variables in your skin to match the system accent color.

+The variables are as follows:

+- `--SystemAccentColor`
+- `--SystemAccentColorLight1`
+- `--SystemAccentColorLight2`
+- `--SystemAccentColorLight3`
+- `--SystemAccentColorDark1`
+- `--SystemAccentColorDark2`
+- `--SystemAccentColorDark3`

+When using these variables, make sure to fallback to sane defaults as these variables may not exist if the user does not enable UseAppTheme or uses a different patcher.

 ## Todo

 - Add ability to install and customize skins directly from SFP